The world’s premier moving image museum

 The steel-and-glass dome planned for the building’s rooftop terrace will act as a lid with tension cables running along the inside of the dome’s steel ribs.
 The dome alone will weigh 350 tons and can open to the outside air.

-“It’s unusual that the theatre is base-isolated above the ground,” said Derrick Roorda, structural principal at BuroHappold.
-“Most buildings that are base-isolated, you have a kind of moat around the building.”
 A building of this complexity relies on advanced technologies and an integrated design approach.
 Using BIM technologies and other advanced modeling tools the design and construction team worked collaboratively to optimize engineering solutions, design details and define building methodologies.
-BIM also was critical for coordinating MEP systems within the theater’s curved mechanical spaces.
+BIM also was critical for coordinating MEP systems within the Academy Museum of Motion Pictures’ curved mechanical spaces.
 BIM’s 3D clash-detection capability allowed the team to examine the space from all possible views and angles to ensure the ductwork was placed correctly.